georginatorbet/georginatorbet.github.io/_posts/2014-08-08-is google making us stupid.md

 quantity of information available online any different from the same information being available in a library?
-Fears over the effects of technology on our psyche are not new—every technological development is decried as poten- tially dangerous.
-In 370 BC, Socrates warned of the dangers of writing: "this discovery of yours will create forgetfulness in the learners’ souls, because they will not use their memo- ries . . . you give your disciples not truth, but only the sem- blance of truth; they will be hearers of many things and will have learned nothing."
+Fears over the effects of technology on our psyche are not new�every technological development is decried as poten- tially dangerous.
+In 370 BC, Socrates warned of the dangers of writing: "this discovery of yours will create forgetfulness in the learners� souls, because they will not use their memo- ries . . . you give your disciples not truth, but only the sem- blance of truth; they will be hearers of many things and will have learned nothing."

 Sparrow, B., Liu, J., & Wegner, D. M. (2011).
 Google effects on
-memory: Cognitive consequences of having information at our ﬁngertips.
-Science, 333 (6043): 776–778.
+memory: Cognitive consequences of having information at our ?ngertips.
+Science, 333 (6043): 776�778.